 An Ofsted School Inspection Update released during the programme noted that, as the GLP ‘maps onto the four Ofsted core judgements and to SMSC’, schools on the programme should be able ‘to set out how the GLP is contributing to their provision and outcomes for pupils’.
 Highlighted positively in inspection reports, global learning is reported as contributing to the enjoyment and learning of pupils in GLP schools – reinforcing their curriculum knowledge and understanding.

 Students’ outstanding spiritual, moral social and cultural development has been enhanced by the strong international links that have been well established.
 They are very well prepared for their role as citizens of modern Britain.

-*The GLP is funded by the UK government.
-All schools can join the programme, but funding is only available to Key Stages 2 and 3 in state schools in England.
-The GLP is managed by a consortium: Pearson (lead), Geographical Association, UCL Institute of Education, Oxfam UK, Royal Geographical Society, SSAT and Think Global.
+*The Global Learning Programme (GLP) ran from 2013 to 2018 and was funded by the UK government.
+The GLP in England (GLP-E) was managed by a consortium of partners: Pearson (lead), Geographical Association, UCL Institute of Education, Oxfam UK, Royal Geographical Society (with IBG), SSAT and Think Global.